1,629 related texts · 12 related myths · Page 3 of 34

 Ginzberg, in Legends of the Jews, presents a fascinating, almost unsettling, answer. when the time for redemption drew near, fulfilling the promise to Abraham, there was a problem....

-But for the Israelites fleeing Egypt, this wasn't fiction – it was reality, or at least, that's how the legends tell it.
-The moment God saw His people struggling, caught between th...
+For the Israelites fleeing Egypt, this wasn't fiction – it was reality, or at least, that's how the legends tell it.
+The moment God saw His people struggling, caught between the pu...

-That's the story we're about to explore.
-After all those years wandering in the desert, the Israelites, led by Moses, were finally approaching the land promised to them by God.
-The...
+Legends of the Jews turns to Edom Refuses Israel and Blocks the Desert Road.
+After all those years wandering in the desert, the Israelites, led by Moses, were finally approaching t...

 The ancient Israelites did something similar with manna, that miraculous food from heaven.
 As the story goes, they sang a song not to the manna, but to the well that accompanied th...